 Like the Cotswolds, the industrial revolution passed Norfolk by (a lack of fast-running water) meaning that much of our beautiful built capital remains gorgeously set in aspic.

 Both the Cotswolds and north Norfolk are quintessentially English.

 North Norfolk is punctuated with beautiful gardens, historical and lively market towns such as Georgian Holt, picturesque villages such as Burnham Market, otherwise known as Chelsea-on-Sea, and Burnham Thorpe, birthplace of our greatest naval commander Nelson, and splendid stately homes such as Holkham Hall, Felbrigg, Blickling and Houghton, which recently hosted a stunning celebration of work by Damien Hirst.

 And that’s not to forget Sandringham!
-The Cotswolds is home to Prince Charles and the Princess Royal, but the Sandringham estate is the Royal Family’s countryside dacha and also rural retreat of the Duke and Duchess of Cambridge and their children.
-So the Cotswolds has the next in line to the throne, but north Norfolk can claim the second to fifth.
+The Cotswolds is home to King Charles III and the Princess Royal, but the Sandringham estate is the Royal Family’s countryside dacha and also rural retreat of the Duke and Duchess of Cambridge and their children.
+So the Cotswolds has the monarch, but north Norfolk can claim the next in line through to the fourth.